crabnebula-dev/drag-rs/README.md

 ## Setup

-There's two ways to consume this crate API: from Rust code via the `drag` crate or from Tauri's frontend via `tauri-plugin-drag`.
+There's two ways to consume this crate API: from Rust code via the `drag` crate or from Tauri's frontend via `tauri-plugin-drag` or `tauri-plugin-drag-as-window`.

 ### Rust